TN 13 (11-10)

 B. Procedure for processing IAR authorizations in manual notification States

 In a manual notification State, the State sends the original paper authorization form to the FO to notify SSA that it has a valid authorization for reimbursement.
 The FO:

 reviews the form to ensure that it is completed correctly, signed by the State and the individual, and received by the FO within 30 days from the date that the individual signed the authorization;

 inputs the GR code if no GR code of “R” or “F” is already posted on the SSR.
 The GR code must be posted to the individual’s SSR before SSA releases the retroactive benefits.
 For information about posting the GR code, see MSOM MSSICS 023.006 and SM 01005.623.
 Do not change or delete a GR code present on a record unless it was input erroneously (e.g., State and county code input as 12435, correct code is 12345).

 IMPORTANT: Do not delete a Grant Reimbursement Code (GRC).
 Contact your eIAR Regional Coordinator, if expedited processing is required or there is justification for the GRC deletion.

 inputs the corrected application date if the authorization form identifies a protective filing and reviews eligibility back to the protective filing date;

-notifies DDS or ODAR of the protective filing date if a disability claim is pending at DDS or ODAR;
+notifies DDS or the Office of Hearing Operations (OHO) of the protective filing date if a disability claim is pending at DDS or OHO;

 faxes a copy of the signed authorization form into the appropriate electronic folder to document the protective filing date; and